-Before the summer came, I grew tired of the little arguments between Felix and me after a while.
-Felix is a one-upper and with each innocent joke or remark I made to poke a little fun at him, he would take it the wrong way and usually escalate the situation to get back at me.
-I admit he’s a little too sensitive, and by the end of it, someone’s feelings always tend to get hurt.
-However, I couldn’t stand the unnecessary combativeness that the arguing was bringing out of me and I didn’t like the negative direction that our friendship was heading.
-I’m sure that he didn’t mind though, it just meant how close we were as friends – but it’s just out of my nature.
-It also didn’t help that he had confessed his long kept secret crush on me that he failed to mention until Valentine’s Day, nearly a week after a mutual breakup between his friend and I.
+Before the summer came, I grew tired of the little arguments between another friend of mine and myself after a while.
+Felix is the type to one-up you, so with each innocent joke or remark I made to poke a bit of fun at him, he would take it the wrong way.
+I admit he can be too sensitive, thus, resulting in the escalation of some situations to get back at me and hurt feelings at the end of it.
+I couldn’t stand the unnecessary combativeness that the arguing was bringing out of me and I didn’t like the negative direction that our friendship was heading.
+I’m sure that he didn’t mind though, it just meant how close we were as friends – but it’s not in my nature.
+It also didn’t help that he had confessed his nearly 1-year long kept secret crush on me that he failed to mention until Valentine’s Day, nearly a week after I had gotten out of that same relationship as mentioned before.

 The next person to join the festivities was Vincent.
-Vincent is the man that I’d been looking forward to seeing the most.
-We haven’t talked in months since we stopped dating, but somehow I made myself believe that I liked him again and kept in mind the thought we both had that maybe we could try again in the future.
-Even if we did break up on the day of my birthday party, I still thought about the good times we had together.
+Vincent was the man that I was looking forward to seeing the most.
+We haven’t talked in months since we stopped dating, but somehow I made myself believe that I liked him again.
+I kept in mind the thought that maybe we could try again in the future.
+Even if we did break up on the day of my birthday party (the week before Valentine’s Day), I still thought about the good times we had together.
 All I wanted was to talk to him and just put myself out there.
-However, I wouldn’t dare expect him to want to go out with me again, that’s a potential set up for disappointment.
+I made sure of myself not to expect him to want to go out with me again, for that would have been a potential set up for disappointment.

-After all the excitement had settled, I finally got to sit Vincent down for a talk.
-The conversation felt one-sided as I did more of the talking while he gave short responses.
+After all the excitement had settled down, I finally sat Vincent down for a talk.
+The conversation felt one-sided.
+As I did more of the talking, he only gave short responses.
 There was no indication at all that it could go in the direction that I initially intended.
 Perhaps it was the bet that changed everything, perhaps it wasn’t.
 Despite the answer, I had to let it go and I was content.
-I’ve finally had closure from my relationship with Vincent after all that time.
+I’ve finally had closure from my relationship with Vincent after all that time since our break up.
 Vincent and I had gone back to the party, leaving everything we had together behind us and carried on peacefully throughout the rest of the night.

 As one door closed, another door opened.
-Ava, who just loves to have a good time, had no idea who I was or what my history was like with the Felix, Chris, or Vincent, who I still cared deeply about.
-However, that didn’t stop her from trying to get me to kiss her again.
-Apparently, the story preceded her, but I didn’t mind because, by that time, I just wanted to have fun.
+Ava, who just loved to have a good time and still had no idea who I was or what my history was like with Felix, Chris, or Vincent, obviously wanted me to kiss her again.
+It seemed that elements from Felix’s story appeared to precede herself and her drunken behavior, but I didn’t mind because, after all, I just wanted to have fun.
 Then, I realized for the first time in my life that this was real and new to me.
 Kissing a girl wasn’t just for a game anymore.
-I didn’t how to feel about it, but for spontaneity’s sake, I went along with it and enjoyed the ride.
-I can definitely say that on that night I really did “get lucky.”
+I couldn’t help but feel a little bit uncomfortable and shy sometimes, but for the experience and spontaneity’s sake, I went along with it and enjoyed the ride as much as I could.
+I can definitely say that on that night, I really did “get lucky.”

 Body, like the mountain